 Thanks to the Palo Alto Lawn Bowling Club for this great description!

-Here’s a link to a video version of the basics of lawn bowling.
+Here’s a video from the Newport Harbor Lawn Bowling Club covering the basics of lawn bowling.